-So tap into kids’ natural energy and exuberance with these active indoor Sunday school and kids church games.
-They’re specially designed to let students move while they learn more about their faith.
-Enjoy all these kids church games with your children!
+So tap into kids’ natural energy and exuberance with active indoor church games and Sunday school games.
+These ideas are designed to let students move while learning more about their faith.
+Enjoy all these indoor church games with your children!

 1. Angry Ping-Pong